Dr. Gregory Zaro

 B.A., Spanish, University of Texas at Austin, 1994

 My interests broadly relate to the interplay between humans and the environment, primarily conceptualized through historical ecology, subsistence economies, agriculture, urbanism, and cosmology.
 I am particularly interested in assessing the role human groups over the past several thousand years have played in shaping the environmental conditions experienced today.
-My geographic areas of interest include Andean South America, Mesoamerica, and most recently, the Eastern Adriatic.
+My geographic areas of interest include Andean South America, Mesoamerica, and the eastern Adriatic.
+I currently co-direct the Nadin-Gradina Archaeological Project (NGAP) near the port city of Zadar, Croatia.
+The NGAP is a collaborative effort between the University of Maine and University of Zadar.
+It seeks to articulate ancient, historic, and modern records as they relate to contemporary issues of urbanization, land use, and environmental change.

 Sullivan, Lauren A., Brett A. Houk, Gregory Zaro, and Lindsey R. Moats (2013).
 Deciphering a Terminal Classic surface artifact deposit at Courtyard 100, La Milpa: The view from the ceramic data.
 Research Reports in Belizean Archaeology 10:211–218.